Abid-Com/chintusir123/README.md

 - 👋 Hi, I’m...
 Mohammad Abid Aqbal
-- 👀 I’m interested in ... coding language
+- 👀 I’m interested in ...
+Latest Technology
 - 🌱 I’m currently learning ...
 Machine Learning
 - 💞️ I’m looking to collaborate on ...
 PG DATA SCIENCE AND AI
 - 📫 How to reach me ...  www.linkedin.com/in/abid-